Usage examples

 respectively.

-Note: Before running the linter, make sure that the Docker container has mapped all the relevant directories.
+The commands are meant to show the help of the two executables and exit.
+Before running the linter, make sure that the Docker container has mapped all the relevant directories.

 Docker image folders, default configs